Curriculum

 PATHWAY ONE

-The Pathway One curriculum has been designed for learners who are working towards Entry level qualifications at KS4.
+The Pathway One curriculum has been designed for learners who are working towards GCSE or equivalent.

-This group of pupils will be working below ARE (age related expectations) in most, if not all, areas of the curriculum.
-This cohort is few in number in our setting, the overwhelming majority of our pupils being level 2 learners at KS4.
+This group of pupils will predominately be working at ARE (age related expectations) in most areas of the curriculum.

 PATHWAY TWO

-The Pathway Two curriculum has been designed for learners who are working towards level 2 or 1 qualifications at KS4.
+The Pathway Two curriculum has been designed for learners who are working towards ELC or Level 1 qualifications.

-This group of pupils will predominately be working at ARE in most areas of the curriculum.
+This group of pupils are working below ARE (age related expectations) in most if not all areas of the curriculum.

 PATHWAY THREE